hybridgroup/gocv/README.md

 In order to build/run Go code that uses this package, you will need to specify the location for the includes and libs for your gocv installation.

+First, change the current directory to the location of the GoCV repo:

+		cd $GOPATH/src/github.com/hybridgroup.com/gocv

 One time per session, you must run the script:

 		source ./env.sh